dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_fss.rst

 off.
 Presolve modifies the model by removing redundant equations, changing some equations to bounds, and so forth without contributing to the time limit.

-D-Wave's NL solver and CQM solver benchmarks were run on D-Wave's |cloud_tm|_ quantum cloud service.
+D-Wave's nonlinear solver and CQM solver benchmarks were run on D-Wave's |cloud_tm|_ quantum cloud service.
 COIN-OR, OR-Tools, and HiGHS were run on an Intel Core i9-7900X CPU @ 3.30GHz processor with 16GB RAM.
 The benchmarks for OR-Tools were run with eight threads (the minimum number for parallel search), and the